 |Top Previous Next|

 You can use FreeFlyer to create simulated observation data for any of the observation types shown in the table below.
 The first step is to create an instance of the desired Observation object.
 For example:

 Once the observation object has been created, you will need to set the observing object, and observed object.
-The object being observed will be the target Spacecraft, or in the case of GPS pseudorange observations, the GPS receiver attached to the target Spacecraft.
+The object being observed will be the target Spacecraft, or in the case of GNSS pseudorange observations, the GNSS receiver attached to the target Spacecraft.
 The observing object will vary based on the type of observation, as shown in the table below.